Skip to main content

 • The Employer's Obligations Don't Freeze

-Some employers treat winter hazards as inevitable—as if workers should simply accept higher risk levels when temperatures drop.
+Some employers treat winter hazards as inevitable — as if workers should simply accept higher risk levels when temperatures drop.
 This is wrong both morally and legally.
+And it's expensive for them when Labor Law 240(1) claims result in settlements from $500,000 to $3.2 million.

 Property owners and contractors must: